saitamasahil/skyscraper/docs/PATHHANDLING.md

 Remember the precedence of [CLI and configuration options](CONFIGINI.md#configini-options) when you read through this document.

-!!! tip "In a Nutshell"

-    Key takeaway is that a relative input folder and relative media folder are always calculated to an absolute folder in relation to the absolute gamelist folder.
-When you apply [`relativePaths="true"`](CONFIGINI.md#relativepaths),
-    they will be generated with the relative path in respect to the gamelist- or metadata-output (in Pegasus terms) path.

 Now, let's see how Skyscraper handles relative path configuration options.

 ### Computing the Absolute Path from ...